 Students can enhance their worldview of the law by spending a summer semester at the Valparaiso University Cambridge Center in Cambridge, England.
 You’ll be taught by Valparaiso Law professors and possibly guest lecturers from the host community.
-In the summer of 2014, the program will run from June 25 through July 29 .
-The courses offered are:
+In the summer of 2017, the program will run from June 25 through July 21.

 Nothing puts the rule of law in a democracy under greater pressure than when a nation wages war or seeks to protect itself from its enemies.
-This course will explore the different ways that legal systems in the United States and the United Kingdom tackle these challenges.
-We will focus on domestic and international law rules governing the use of military force, targeted killing, detention, interrogation, and intelligence gathering.
-Students will simulate practice as a national security lawyer, analyze historical case studies, and debate current policies.
-We will also seek opportunities to meet with U.K. national security lawyers and even former detainees.
+This course will explore the different ways that different legal systems tackle these challenges.
+We will focus on how domestic legal orders seek to balance interests in national security and civil liberties.
+The course will also introduce students to the workings of customary international law, treaty law and the international legal regimes relevant to national security issues.
+Students will analyze historical case studies, and debate current policies.
+We will also seek opportunities to meet with U.K. national security lawyers and international legal experts on national security law.